SCIFIHISTORY.NET

 Picture

-On this day in 2013, the Adult-themed SciFi/Comedy Intergalactic Swingers crashed down to Earth.
+On this day in 2013 (in the U.S.), the Adult-themed SciFi/Comedy Intergalactic Swingers crashed down to Earth.
+Written and directed by Dean McKendrick, the film starred Erika Jordan, Ryan Driller, Sophia Bella, and others.
 According to our friends at IMDB.com, here's the plot summary:

 "Dara and Alana are gorgeous extraterrestrial women who help destroy a giant asteroid heading towards Earth.
 While on Earth, they have close encounters of the physical kind with many people."